-Open mHealth is non-profit startup building open software architecture to break down the barriers in mobile health to integration among mHealth solutions and unlock the potential for mHealth.
+Open mHealth is a health technology non-profit.
+We are building an open architecture to enable improved integration among mobile health solutions and unlock the full potential of mHealth.
 Through a shared set of open APIs, both open and proprietary software modules, applications and data can be ‘mixed and matched’, and more meaningful insights derived through reusable data processing and visualization modules.

-Open mHealth is a registered non-profit (501c3) that depends on private donations, foundations, corporate and strategic partnerships to fund everything from staff salaries to basic operations.
+Open mHealth a project of the Tides Foundation, which is a registered non-profit (501c3).
+We depend on private donations, foundations, corporate and strategic partnerships to fund everything from staff salaries to basic operations.
 These investments go to continuing the Open mHealth movement.
 Open mHealth is proud to be supported by:

 Open mHealth believes that innovation comes through open community and collaboration.
 To learn more about how your organization can contribute to the Open mHealth movement, email email@example.com